 Participating in VOYAGES Hawaii Student Travel offers a truly unique experience in outdoor education and hands-on science, with a Hawaiian teen adventure tour all rolled into one.

-Participants are greeted upon arrival at the airport in Kailua-Kona and transported to our comfortable island home.
+You will be welcomed with a traditional Hawaiian lei greeting upon your arrival at the airport in Kailua-Kona, and transported to our comfortable island home.
 Refreshments of fresh tropical fruit and snacks await.
 We begin with an orientation period that includes introductions, group games and teambuilding.

-Each day begins with an early morning group activity, followed by a delicious island breakfast.
+Your day begins with an early morning group activity, followed by a delicious island breakfast.
 Then it's off to explore, with new discoveries beyond your wildest imaginings.
 From Kona to Hilo, from Hawi to Southpoint, an exciting journey unfolds as we explore, adventure and learn about our amazing world.
+There is great flexibility for modifying itineraries in order to accommodate the interests of each specific group.

 Please help us support low-income students who would be unable to participate in this valuable program without your generous support.
-Scholarship donations allow us to provide quality educational programs to a diverse population of students without regard to their ability to pay.
+Your tax-deductible donation allows us to provide quality educational programs to a diverse population of students without regard to their ability to pay.
 Any amount helps.
 Thank you in advance for your support!

 Quality leadership ensures a safe and successful experience for each participant.
 Meet your Big Island guide.